 Service Level Agreements

-GOV.UK have committed to a minimum service level agreement for 2nd line support.
+GOV.UK have committed to a minimum service level agreement for Technical 2nd Line.

 - 80% of tickets get a first reply to the ticket within 2 working days